aosabook/500lines/data-store/chapter.md

 the sparkles were artifacts of Applesoft BASIC's behaviour of storing program state in RAM just beyond the end of the program.

-From that moment onwards, I learned to care a lot about memory allocation.
+From that moment onwards, I learned to care about memory allocation.
 I learned about pointers and how to allocate memory with malloc.
 I learned how my data structures were laid out in memory.
 And I learned to be very, very careful about how I changed them.